-- 3. The applicant must have an adequate academic background in the areas involved in his plan of specialization.
-If inadequate, the supervising committee will require course work in addition to the requirements of the Ed.S. degree. - 4.
-The applicant must have an acceptable undergraduate and graduate scholastic average of 4.00 (B) or better. - 5.
-Two years of successful teaching experience is a prerequisite requirement for admission to work for the Specialist in Education degree. - 6.
-Upon the receipt of the application for admission, the Dean of the Graduate Division will appoint a committee of at least two faculty members, one of whom shall act as chairman, to help the student plan his program. - 7.
-In addition to the admission requirements, the applicant is required to take the Graduate Record Examination Battery consisting of the Advanced Test in Education, the Area Test in Social Sciences, Natural Sciences and Humanities, and the General Aptitude Test, as well as the English usage examination and a personality inventory.
+- 2. The applicant must have an adequate academic background in the areas involved in his plan of specialization.
+If inadequate, the supervising committee will require course work in addition to the requirements of the Ed.S. degree. - 3.
+The applicant must have an acceptable undergraduate and graduate scholastic average of 3.7 (B-) or better. - 4.
+Two years of successful teaching experience is a prerequisite for admission to work for the Specialist in Education degree (exceptions: Vocational Rehabilitation Counseling, School Psychology). - 5.
+Upon the receipt of the application for admission, the Dean of the Graduate Division will appoint a committee of at least two faculty members, one of whom shall act as chairman, to help the student plan his program. - 6.
+In addition to the admission requirements, the applicant is required to take the Graduate Record Examination Battery consisting of the Advanced Test in Education, the Area Test in Social Sciences, Natural Sciences and Humanities, and the General Aptitude Test, as well as the English usage examination.

-Transfer of Credit - A maximum of eight quarter hours of graduate credit in which grades of A and B are recorded may be transferred from institutions approved by a recognized accrediting agency to offer a graduate program leading to an advanced degree.
+Transfer of Credit-A maximum of eight quarter hours of graduate credit in which grades of A and B are recorded may be transferred from institutions approved by a recognized accrediting agency to offer a graduate program leading to an advanced degree.
 No transfer credit shall be counted that was earned more than five years prior to its transfer.
 This credit must be compatible with the student's area of concentration.
 Such transfer of credit may reduce load, but it will not reduce the residence requirements (30 weeks).
 Graduate credit is not transferable if earned in off-campus classes or in courses classified as "extension."
-Transferred credit may not be used to make up "D" or "F" received in required courses.
+Transferred credit may not be used to make up "D" or "F" grades received in required courses.